Literature

 Hannibal

 The TV series with that Danish actor were great.
 I didn't expect to love this show, but it was amazing.
+The psychopath serial killer is the psychiatrist, and he secretly traumatises his victim until his victim becomes his closest confidant.

 Scifi Semi-Classics